-Plate 1: Showing the egg of a Fasciola helminth with the arrow on the plate.
+Plate 1: Showing the egg of a Fasciola gigantica (arrow).
+Filtered through double cheesecloth and this much debris?

 DISCUSSION

 This study was carried out in September, the peak of rainy season in Ekpoma.
 It was a period when there were favourable factors for the thriving of Fasciola eggs in the environment, with a consequent increase in transmission of the disease.